 Port Moresby was a small administrative center for the Australian territories of Territory of Papua and Territory of New Guinea.

 Japanese missions against Port Moresby

 January 28, 1942–September 20, 1943

-Burns Philips Building
+Burns Philp Building

 This prewar hotel was taken over by American forces and used as a HQ.
 It survived the war, Burned down during the 1960s.

 Located in Port Moresby town, operated by the U.S. Canteen Services.
-Today is near the present day Crown Plaza
+Today is near the present day Crown Plaza Hotel.

 Port Moresby Masonic Lodge (Lodge No. 292)